 A name refers to a principal - that is, a person, a machine, or an application, such as joe@company or nfs@machinename.
 In the GSS-API, names are stored as a gss_name_t object, which is opaque to the application.
 Names are converted from gss_buffer_t objects to the gss_name_t form by the gss_import_name() function.
 Every imported name has an associated name type, which indicates what kind of format the name is in.
-(See under "OIDs" on page 23 for more about name types, and see "Name Types" on page 124 for a list of valid name types).
+(See under "OIDs" on page 24 for more about name types, and see "Name Types" on page 127 for a list of valid name types).

 '''

-gss_import_name() looks like this:
+gss import name() looks like this:

-'''

-'''

-OM_uint32 gss_import_name (
+OM uint32 gss_import_name (

-OM uint32
+OM uint32 minor status,

-minor_status,
+const gss buffer t input name buffer,

-const gss_buffer_t input_name_buffer,
+const gss_OID input_name_type,

-'''
+gss_name_t

+output_name)

 minor_status

 Status code returned by the underlying mechanism.
+(See "Status

-(See "Status Codes" on page 25.)
+Codes" on page 26.)

 input_name_buffer

-The gss_buffer_desc structure containing the name to be imported.
-The application must allocate this explicitly (see "Strings and Similar Data" on page 16 as well as Code Example 1-2.)
-This argument must be deallocated with gss_release_buffer() when the application is finished with it.
+The gss buffer desc structure containing the name to be

+imported.
+The application must allocate this explicitly (see

+"Strings and Similar Data" on page 17 as well as Example 1-2.)

+This argument must be deallocated with

+gss release buffer() when the application is finished with

 input_name_type

-A gss_OID that specifies the format that the input_name_buffer is in.
-(See "Name Types" on output_name gss_release_buffer(input_name_buffer);
+Agss OID that specifies the format that the input_name_buffer is

+in.
+(See "Name Types" on page 25; also, "Name Types"

+on page 127 contains a table of valid name types.)

+output_name

-The gss_name_t structure to receive the name.
+The gss name t structure to receive the name.

+'''

-Slightly modifying the generic example shown in Code Example 1-1, here is how you can use gss_import_name().
-First, the regular string is inserted into a gss_buffer_desc structure, and then gss_import_name() places it into a gss_name_t structure.
+Slightly modifying the generic example shown in Example 1-1, here is how you can use gss_import_name().
+First, the regular string is inserted into a gss_buffer_desc structure, and then gss_import_name() places it into a gss_name t structure.